 The Department may be notified of a Medi-Cal beneficiary's death in several different ways.
-The majority of our cases are set up as a result of a monthly data search of the Medi-Cal Eligibility System to check the eligibility status codes on each Medi-Cal beneficiary's file.
-If the eligibility status shows that the beneficiary was terminated by reason of death, a system-generated questionnaire is sent to the estate, at the last known address.
-In addition, Probate Code Sections 215, 9202, and 19202 require the estate attorney or personal representative of a deceased Medi-Cal beneficiary to notify the Department within 90 days of the date of death.
+California Probate Code Sections 215, 9202, and 19202 require the estate attorney or personal representative of a deceased Medi-Cal beneficiary to notify the Department within 90 days of the date of death.
 Notice must be provided in writing to the Director of the Department of Health Services at his or her Sacramento office, or, Estate Recovery Unit, Mail Stop 4720, P.O.
-Box 997425, Sacramento, CA 95899-7425.
+Box 997425, Sacramento, CA 95899-7425 or submit notice electronically through the Department's website at dhcs.ca.gov/ER.
 The Department also receives referrals of the death of a person who may have been receiving Medi-Cal benefits from various other private and public sources.
+The Department also completes a monthly data search of the Medi-Cal Eligibility System to check the eligibility status codes on each Medi-Cal beneficiary's file.
+If the eligibility status shows that the beneficiary was terminated by reason of death, a system generated questionnaire may be sent to the estate, at the last known address.

 When notice of a Medi-Cal client's death is received by the Department, research is necessary to verify the Medi-Cal eligibility periods, the beneficiary's assets at the time of death, and that the case meets the criteria of law to pursue recovery.
 Cases which pass this screening are established on the program's Automated Collection Management System (ACMS), claim details are requested and an itemized list of payments to providers, health plans, etc., is prepared.
-This itemization is used to file a claim in formal probate with the county recorder and/or with the heirs of the decedent's property.
+This itemization is used to file a claim in formal probate with the county court and/or with the person responsible for the decedent's estate.